 With federal investment, seven Oregon highways to get charging stations every 50 miles

-The Oregon Department of Transportation will invest in a growing network of electric vehicle charging stations across seven major highways (National Park Service)
+The Oregon Department of Transportation has invested in a network of electric vehicle charging stations that will be built across seven major highways (National Park Service)

 An electric vehicle charging station could soon exist every 50 miles on some of Oregon’s main highways.

 The Oregon Department of Transportation announced Friday it would direct $100 million over the next five years to growing a network of charging stations for cars, trucks and SUVs.
 Some will charge even medium-duty vehicles such as delivery vans.
 Electric vehicles built before 2016 have an average range of 100 miles on a single charge and today, get an average of about 250 miles, according to the Plug-in Hybrid & Electric Vehicle Research Center at the University of California, Davis.

 The state Transportation Department itself won’t be in charge of installing or operating the stations, but will contract with private companies to build them, according to a press release.